sbahrami/rl-trader/README.md

-# Trading Environment and Agent Training
+# DQN RL Trader Agent

 This repository contains codes and documents of my AI project about an application of reinforcement learning for trading.
 The AI trader uses a very simplified represenation of the stock market (state variables) and is trained to achieve a trading strategy that maximizes profit based on the devised reward formula.